Plutus Visa Card Review 2026

 - ✅ You already use self-custody wallets (MetaMask, Ledger)

-- ✅ You want non-custodial security without sacrificing rewards
+- ✅ You value non-custodial security over simplicity and low fees

 Skip Plutus if:

-- ❌ You're new to crypto and self-custody feels overwhelming
+- ❌ You are new to crypto and self-custody feels overwhelming

 - ❌ You live outside UK/EEA